Defect versus defect: stationary states of single file marching in periodic landscapes with road blocks: LDWs due to the point defect

+In the main text, we have presented a plot of LDW in $T_2$ due to the point defect, giving a staircase-like stationary density profile, as obtained from our MFT and MCS studies.
+As mentioned in the main text, an LDW due to a point defect can be {\em anywhere} in the ring, i.e., it can be in $T_1$ and $T_3$ as well.

-Since the particles are hopping in the anticlockwise direction, subject to exclusion, any pile up of particles due to the point defect at $x=0$ will start just behind it, i.e., in $T_1$, and a DW is created.
-As more and more particles are added, the size of this ``pile'' of particles or the DW grows, and the DW position $x_w$ starts to move away from $x=0$.
-As a specific example, consider the case when the DW is inside $T_1$: $0\leq x_w\leq \epsilon_1$.
-Since the particles flow in the anticlockwise direction, and a DW should form {\em behind} a bottleneck (which in the present case is the point defect at $x=0$), we write
+First consider the case when the LDW is inside $T_1$: $0\leq x_w\leq \epsilon_1$.
+Since the particles flow in the anticlockwise direction, and an LDW should form {\em behind} a bottleneck (which in the present case is the point defect at $x=0$), we write

 In this situation, we must have the entire $T_2$ to be its LD phase: $\rho_2(x)=\rho_{2-}$ for $\epsilon_1\leq x\leq \epsilon_1+\epsilon_2$.
 In addition, $T_3$ too should be in its LD phase, with $\rho_3=\rho_\text{LD}$.
 We can now apply PNC to determine $x_w$.
 We get